-Are you a good boyfriend?
+Are you a good partner?
 If you think this will be a blog post about remembering to bring flowers home and serving breakfast in bed, you are mistaken.
 Yes, doing nice things for your man can enhance the flow of goodwill in your relationship, but it is not the most important thing you can do.

 Here’s what I think is the most important thing you can do to for your relationship: take care of yourself.